2000-now (a lot of text...)

 In late 2011 Kokomo went back to its roots, recording a new album – It All Comes Round - and returning to the original Kokomo Blues line-up of the early nineties: an acoustic trio exploring early Delta blues and ragtime, with a scattering of contemporary Kiwi blues and oddities from through the years.
 A year of touring and festival appearances followed, during which time The Self-Righteous Brothers released a second album Social Fretwork (2012).

 Along the way Radio New Zealand has recorded five programmes focusing on Kokomo’s music, and they have appeared from time to time on TVNZ and TV3.
 Kokomo’s music has also been used as the soundtrack for projects as diverse as TV gardening shows and surfing videos.
 It has also featured on such popular programmes as Shortland Street and Jackson’s Wharf.
-The band have also made various music videos, one of which won awards and is now in the permanent collection of the NZ Film archives.
+The band have also made various music videos, one of which won awards and one of which is in the permanent collection of the NZ Film archives.

 On the local front they have performed and toured with the likes of Roy Phillips (ex-Peddlers), Hammond Gamble, Dragon, Jan Preston, Midge Marsden, Shona Laing, Barry Saunders, Mike Cooper and many others.